 The Victorian chapel museum in the picturesque village of Englesea Brook, located in an attractive conservation area near Crewe, epitomises the change and rapid growth in Methodism in the century after John Wesley's death.

 First Methodism split from the Anglican Church.
 Then internal divisions over doctrine led to several new Methodist movements and new denominations being established.
 With increasing urbanisation and industrialisation, Methodism flourished and each denomination embarked on chapel building; often resulting in the different denominations building their chapels only a few hundred yards apart in the same town or village.

-In 1807, Hugh Bourne, a Staffordshire wheelwright, organised an open air ‘camp meeting’ after being impressed by accounts of such events in the United States (see page 58).
-Fearing the revolutionary potential of any movement born in America, the Wesleyan Methodist Conference (the governing body of John Wesley’s Methodists) banned such gatherings and, in the course of the next four years, those Wesleyan Methodists who continued to promote camp meetings were expelled from membership.
+In 1807, Hugh Bourne, a Staffordshire wheelwright, organised an open air 'camp meeting' at nearby Mow Cop, after being impressed by accounts of such events in the United States.
+Fearing the revolutionary potential of any movement born in America, the Wesleyan Methodist Conference (the governing body of John Wesley's Methodists) banned such gatherings and, in the course of the next four years, those Wesleyan Methodists who continued to promote camp meetings were expelled from membership.
 They went on to join other disaffected revivalists to form the Primitive Methodist Connexion.